Tianyu-Bai/E-Link/README.md

 Special thanks to the members of the **MINE Lab** and the **Thayer School of Engineering** for their technical support and feedback throughout the development of the PEDAL-256 system.

 ## 📜 License
 Copyright © 2026 Tianyu Bai.
-Licensed under the CERN Open Hardware Licence Version 2 – Permissive (CERN-OHL-P v2).
+Copyright © 2026 Tianyu Bai.
+This project is licensed under the MIT License.
+See the LICENSE file for details.